-6.4.4 When a player has played five matches in one higher team he/she is ineligible to play in a team below that one, unless agreed by the Management Committee.
+6.4.4 When a player has played five matches in one higher team he/she is ineligible to play in a team below that one.
 If this results in the lower team having fewer than three nominated players the grading of the absent (or missing) player shall be deemed to be equal to the grading of the originally nominated player in that team.

 6.4.5 The Management Committee will have the right to amend any Club's grading list at any time, following consultation, if it feels that players have been mis-graded.

 6.4.6 Failure to submit nomination and grading lists by the due date may result in a fine, at the discretion of the Management Committee.

 6.4.7 Club secretaries must inform the Match Secretary of new players joining during the season before they play their first match.
 They must provide the grading and nomination information for the new players and ensure that they register with Table Tennis England.
 Signing of New players after 1st March must be approved by the Management Committee.